AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.1.md

 ## **Log Console** improvements

 The ~{ Log Console }~ window now includes a filter widget that lets you filter out data from different components of Stingray, making it easier to debug issues.
 In addition, any errors and warnings that result when you select **Project > Run** now output directly to the **Log Console**.
-See ~{ Test a project }~.
+See ~{ Test and build a project }~.

 ## Updated PhysX plug-in